gbzarelli/kart-race-importer/README.md

 model we can extract various information such as:

 - Classification by driver:
     - Best lap.
     - Average speed.
     - Time for the first.

 - List of laps of the race:
-     - Number of the return.
+    - Number of the lap.
-     - Classification of the return by pilot:
+    - Classification of the lap by pilot:
         - Placement on lap
         - Lap Information:
             - Time.
             - Lap time.
             - Average speed.
         - List the time difference for each rider ahead of you on the lap.
-             Pilot
+            - Pilot
             - Placement on lap
             - Time
     - Faster lap pilot:
         - Placement on lap
         - Time
         - Average speed.

 ## Entry Point